mddazure/entra-gsa-lab/README.md

 ![images](/images/private_access_traffic_policies.png)

 #### Private Web access to Yada
-We will first configure a Private Access policy to allow all users in Entra ID tenant to access to web applicatiion.
+We will first configure a Private Access policy to allow all users in the Entra ID tenant to access the web application privately (i.e. not via a public endpoint).
 This is achieved easiest through [Quick Access](https://learn.microsoft.com/en-us/entra/global-secure-access/how-to-configure-quick-access), which configures application access that applies to all users in the Entra tenant.

 The web application is behind an Internal Load Balancer, and the ILB front-end address has A (IPv4) and AAAA (IPv6) records named `yada` in the Private DNS Zone `gsa.local`.